rchillyard/TableParser/README.md

 Release Notes
 =============

+V1.0.5 -> V1.0.6
+* Added a standard implicit value of ColumnHelper for situations that don't need extra help.

 V1.0.4 -> V1.0.5
 * Added a convenient way of rendering a table as a non-hierarchical structure.
 In other words, serialization to a CSV file.